dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Sql/README.md

-# .NET for Apache Spark Samples
+# .NET for Apache Spark Samples: SQL

 [.NET for Apache Spark](https://dot.net/spark) is a free, open-source, and cross-platform big data analytics framework.